Canto VII Literary Map of Exeter & Devon connection: Westward Ho!; Charles Kingsley, Rudyard Kipling

 when upon the sound, he spied a blossom

-spun and wove and swooned
+spun and wove his tender net –

-into a literary debt.
+and a literary debt.

-once more wild – once more free –
+once more wild –

-for a sweet moment,
+for a sweet moment, or

-or a sweeter century.
+a sweeter century.

 Documentary photograph by Roger Deakins for the Beaford Archive © Beaford Arts.